ktaletsk/cwl-airflow-compose/README.md

 *Compose will create all volumes at run time if they do not already exist

 ## Running first CWL code

+You will need two three things to run your first CWL script (more inputs and complexity in workflow many add more documents necessary)...
+1. input/job
+2. cwl workflow file
+3. python-DAG file

+Once uploaded successfully...
+When triggering your DAG, use a .json job file to specify inputs.
+Select "trigger w/ configuration" inside of the Airflow UI.
+Also look to the CWL-Airflow "how-to-use.md" to learn about API usage.
+CWL-Airflow supplies its own API to execute DAGs with PUSH and accompanying job configuration.

+For example, upperback is a simple workflow that takes a message, changes it to uppercase, reverses the text, and outputs the result (using inLineJaveRequrement, CommandLineTool, and ExpressionTool).
+It needs an input, specified upon running, like this:

 ## Features and Bugs